How To Do A Pull Up

 Whenever I trained back and biceps, I would do pull ups on the assisted pull up machine as a warm up.
 I started at 40 lbs resistance and every two weeks I would drop the weight by 5 lbs.
 Sometimes, I would stay at a certain weight for up to three weeks or longer.
 That is until I felt comfortable dropping the weight again.
 When I got to the point where I could do the least amount of resistance on the assisted pull up machine.
 I ditched the assisted pull up machine altogether and began to use a resistance band.

 I practiced using a resistance band everyday for a week.
 As a warm up to my exercises, I would 3 sets of 5 reps using the resistance band.
 After, a week of using the resistance band.
 I tried doing a pull up on my own and I succeeded.
 A friend recommended that I try doing it with a supinated grip (palms facing me) basically a chin up and to my surprise I was able to do it.

-I was to reiterate that this took three months of hard work and training.
+I want to reiterate that this took three months of hard work and training.
 I hope that by sharing the steps that I took.
-It can help you if you goal is to learn how to do a pull up.
+It can help you, if you goal is to learn how to do a pull up.
 I recorded a YouTube video going over each step that I took.
 It includes clips of me doing pull ups at various stages.
-I’ve linked it down below for you to watch.
+I’ve linked the video down below for you to watch.

 Don’t forget to “Like” this video and “Subscribe” to my YouTube channel.
 So you can see the next video that I will be posting.
 I upload new vides every Sunday and Thursday.